Attorney-Client Privilege in Ukraine: What It Is, How It Protects You and Its Limits

 • Disciplinary Liability

-The Ukrainian National Bar Association and regional bar councils may initiate disciplinary proceedings against an attorney.
-The most severe sanction is disbarment — revocation of the right to practise law (Art.
-34 of Law No. 5076-VI).
+The National Bar Association of Ukraine and the regional bar councils may initiate disciplinary proceedings against an attorney.

 • Civil Liability